-The Fund may borrow to acquire assets, fund capital expenditure or meet its short-term liquidity needs.

-The Fund has an unsecured loan facility which allows it to borrow up to \$750 million.
-As at 31 March 2023, the Fund has \$642 million debt drawn.
+The Fund may borrow to acquire assets, fund capital expenditure or meet its short term liquidity needs.
+The Fund currently has no debt.
+The Fund holds units in DWAPF.
+DWAPF has an unsecured loan facility which allows it to borrow up to \$750 million.
+As at 31 March 2023, DWAPF has \$642 million debt drawn.

-The key terms of the Fund's loan facility are summarised below, as at 31 March 2023:
+The key terms of DWAPF's loan facility are summarised below, as at 31 March 2023:

 Loan facility key terms

 Drawn amount \$642 million

 Undrawn amount \$109 million

 Limit \$750 million

 Maturity \$75 million - Nov 2025 \$15 million - Oct 2023 \$200 million - Nov 2023 \$175 million - May 2024 \$200 million - Nov 2025 \$85 million - Jan 2026

 Loan to Value Ratio (LVR) covenant limit 50%

 Amount by which Fund assets must fall in value to cause breach of LVR covenant 39%

 ICR covenant limit 1.8x

-ICR for the Fund, calculated in accordance with definition under borrowing facility 4.6x
+ICR for the Fund, calculated in accordance with definition under borrowing facility 4.5x

-Amount by which the Fund's total earnings must fall to cause breach of ICR covenant 61%
+Amount by which the Fund's total earnings must fall to cause breach of ICR covenant 60%

-Interest rate on fully drawn basis, borrowing margin plus base interest rate 4.64%
+Interest rate on fully drawn basis, borrowing margin plus base interest rate 5.20%

-Line fee payable on undrawn debt facility amount 0.56%
+Line fee payable on undrawn debt facility amount 0.11%

 % of borrowings that are hedged 0%

 Weighted hedge expiry Not applicable

-As at 31 March 2023, the Fund complies with its loan covenants.
-Provided the Fund complies with its terms, there are no rights for the lender to suspend or cancel this facility.
-The loan facility has various additional obligations for the Fund.
+As at 31 March 2023, DWAPF complies with its loan covenants.
+Provided DWAPF complies with its terms, there are no rights for the lender to suspend or cancel this facility.
+The loan facility has various additional obligations for DWAPF.

-As at 31 March 2023, the Fund is in compliance with all its obligations.
+As at 31 March 2023, DWAPF is in compliance with all its obligations.

-You should be aware that amounts owing to the lender or other creditors under this facility rank before the rights of investors in the Fund.
+You should be aware that amounts owing to the lender or other creditors under this facility rank before the rights of the Fund as a unitholder in DWAPF.